devonnuri/linear-harmony/linear_ko.typ

 + Manipulate and personalize some of your favorites:
   - Change a note or two
   - Change some of the rhythms
-  - Add some turns and ornaments where there weren’t any
+  - Add some turns and ornaments where there weren't any
   - Take some ornaments away
   - Try it in a minor key with the appropriate accidentals, etc.
   - Play in all keys!